 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off in Blaine?
-Most roofs here require a 20-yard container: our rule of thumb is two-thirds of a cubic yard per asphalt shingle square.
-The low-wall roll-off handles the weight of your shingles; however, you must monitor the tonnage limit to avoid extra fees in Anoka.
+Most contractors use this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+A 20-yard container fits this work perfectly; our low-wall roll-off makes loading safer for your crew.
+Monitor your tonnage closely to avoid extra fees in Anoka.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Blaine residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.